plexil-group/plexil_docs/PLEXILExecution/PLEXILExecutive.rst

      plexilexec -plan foo.plx -config my-config.xml
      plexilexec -p foo.plx -c my-config.xml

-If your plan uses libraries (discussed in :ref:`Plexil Reference <PlexilReferences>`), they may be specified as well.
+If your plan uses libraries (discussed in :ref:`Plexil Reference <PlexilReference>`), they may be specified as well.
 In the following example, assume two library files named ``lib1.plx`` and ``lib2.plx``.